 - Global index recognizes companies for gender equality and inclusivity practices

 TORONTO, Jan.
-31, 2023 /CNW/ - BMO today announced it has been included in the Bloomberg Gender-Equality Index (GEI) for the eighth year in a row.
+26, 2022 /CNW/ - BMO Financial Group today announced it has been included in the Bloomberg Gender-Equality Index (GEI) for the seventh year in a row.
 The global index recognizes companies committed to gender equality and inclusivity within the workplace and the community, and publicly demonstrates each company's commitment to equality and advancing women.
-This year, the index has expanded to include 485 companies across 45 countries and regions.
+This year, the index has expanded to include 418 companies across 45 countries and regions.

-Bloomberg's Gender Reporting Framework provides companies with an international standardized method to measure and report on gender equality.
-The index measures gender equality across five pillars: female leadership & talent pipeline; equal pay & gender pay parity; inclusive culture; anti-sexual harassment policies; and pro-women brand.
-This recognition identifies BMO as a global leader, both in gender inclusion and within the financial sector.
+The index measures gender equality across five pillars: female leadership & talent pipeline, equal pay & gender pay parity, inclusive culture, anti-sexual harassment policies, and pro-women brand.
+This recognition identifies BMO as a global leader in gender inclusion as well as a leader within the financial sector.

-BMO is committed to supporting the advancement of women within the bank and beyond:
+BMO is committed to supporting the advancement of women within the bank and beyond, including through:

-- BMO EMpower is a series of long-term commitments launched in 2020 to advance inclusive economic recovery in the United States.
-The bank has pledged $5 billion over five years to address critical barriers faced by minority businesses, communities and families.
+- BMO EMpower – a series of long-term commitments to advance inclusive economic recovery in the United States, pledging $5 billion over the next five years to address key barriers faced by minority businesses, communities and families.

 Serving customers for 200 years and counting, BMO is a highly diversified financial services provider - the 8th largest bank, by assets, in North America.
-With total assets of $1.14 trillion as of October 31, 2022, and a team of diverse and highly engaged employees, BMO provides a broad range of personal and commercial banking, wealth management and investment banking products and services to 12 million customers and conducts business through three operating groups: Personal and Commercial Banking, BMO Wealth Management and BMO Capital Markets.
+With total assets of $988 billion as of October 31, 2021, and a team of diverse and highly engaged employees, BMO provides a broad range of personal and commercial banking, wealth management and investment banking products and services to more than 12 million customers and conducts business through three operating groups: Personal and Commercial Banking, BMO Wealth Management and BMO Capital Markets.

 SOURCE BMO Financial Group